 Conclusion

-In a nutshell, building a successful website is very possible but like I mentioned earlier, for this to happen, there are a handful of things to put in place.
+Building a successful website that delivers on key expected outcomes is very possible but like I mentioned earlier, for this to happen, there are a handful of things to put in place.

 While some of these pre-design elements may not be things you generally understand, working with your web designer, you can use this as a checklist to know what to expect from your web designer as far as the functionality of your website is concerned.